prometheus/docs/content/docs/practices/histograms.md

       sum(rate(http_request_duration_seconds_bucket{le="1.2"}[5m])) by (job)
     ) / 2 / sum(rate(http_request_duration_seconds_count[5m])) by (job)

+Note that we divide the sum of both buckets.
+The reason is that the histogram buckets are cumulative.
+The `le="0.3"` bucket is also contained in the `le="1.2"` bucket; dividing it by 2 corrects for that.

 ## Quantiles

 You can use both summaries and histograms to calculate so-called φ-quantiles,